Pulse Breathing Dynamics in a Mode-Locked Laser measured via SHG autocorrelation: Discussion

+The central result of this work is the observation of a characteristic W-shaped enhancement Fano profile in both oscillators.
+As established by Eq.\,\eqref{enhan}, the dip below unity cannot arise from amplitude noise, uncorrelated breathing, or stage noise.
+Hence the W-shape is a model-independent signature of anti-correlated soliton dynamics.
+The extracted correlation coefficients, $\rho=-0.70(8)$ for the 1030 nm laser and $\rho=-0.66(1)$ for the 1045 nm laser, confirm this anti-correlation.
+The deviation from the ideal limit ($\rho=-1$) represents the presence of competing noise sources.
+One such source is the contribution from the spontaneous emission (ASE) from the gain medium, which adds random energy perturbations that are uncorrelated with the pulse width changes.

-This pulse breathing has significant implications for nonlinear applications, particularly supercontinuum generation in photonic crystal fibers (PCF).
+The extracted pulse-width breathing, $\sigma_w=3.2(1)\,$fs (1030 nm) and $\sigma_w=2.86(2)\,$fs (1045 nm), represents the intrinsic pulse stability of each oscillator.
+These are inaccessible to time-averaged diagnostics.
+This pulse breathing has qualitative implications for nonlinear applications, particularly supercontinuum generation in photonic crystal fibers (PCF).
+While both oscillators show consistent anti-correlated soliton dynamics, we focus the following application analysis on the 1030 nm laser, as it forms the seed source for our ongoing development of an optical frequency comb for precision spectroscopy of metastable helium\,\cite{PhysRevLett.125.013002,doi:10.1126/science.abk2502,doi:10.1126/science.adj2462,doi:10.1126/science.adj2610,PhysRevLett.134.223001}.
 For a pump wavelength of 1030\,nm launched into an anomalous dispersion PCF, the spectral broadening is governed by soliton fission\,\cite{PhysRevLett.88.173901,RevModPhys.78.1135}, a process critically dependent on the input soliton order $N$\,\cite{RevModPhys.78.1135}: